steelexu/RoboND_mapping/report.md

 from [tips](https://answers.ros.org/question/232534/gazebo-camera-frame-is-inconsistent-with-rviz-opencv-convention/)
 solution: in udacity_bot.xacro ,add  <joint>  of camera_rgbd_joint, attach link of  camera_rgbd_frame to it

-# Results,
-images for mapping process, final map (2D/3D) for both Gazebo worlds. occupancy grid and 3D map.
+## Results

-## kitchen world
+### kitchen world

-map process
+map process, 156 loop closure
 ![kitchen-process][kitchen-process-img]
+![kitchen-viewer][kitchen-viewer-img]
 2d map
 ![kitchen-2d][kitchen-2d-img]

 3d map
 ![kitchen-3d][kitchen-3d-img]

-## my world
+### my world

 2d map
-![house-2d][]
+![house-2d][house-2d-img]

 3d map
-![house-3d][]

-map process
+![house-3d][house-3d-img]

+map process, 10 loop closure
 ![house-process][house-process-img]

-#  Discussion - performance, wrong
- The student explains how the procedure went and methodologies to improve it.

-teleop to turn 3 rounds?  rtabmapviz to monitoring... rqt_image_view to tracking

- feature-rich enough to make global loop closure

-## The student should compare and contrast the performance of RTAB Mapping in different worlds.
+![house-viewer][house-viewer-img]

+##  Discussion

-* visual words per image (bag-of-words) 400, SURF features  100
+Sometime in the teleop of robot, robot resist to go,  very slow, maybe the computation increase(now configuration is visual words per image (bag-of-words) 400, SURF features  100), here need to further investigate

-* [ WARN] (2018-07-23 19:42:11.404) Rtabmap.cpp:1913::process() Rejected loop closure 59 -> 1215: Not enough features in images (old=7, new=288, min=15)
-By providing constraints associated with how many nodes are processed for loop closure by memory management, the time complexity becomes constant in RTAB-Map.
-Graph-SLAM complexity is linear, according to the number of nodes, which increases according to the size of the map.
+In the mapping process try to use rtabmapviz to monitoring, and use the rtab-databaseviewer to analyze afterwards the provided world is  feature-rich enough to get relative perfect result, but my customized world has less feature, so some loop closure is false(need to reject in  constraint view) , and the stair is drift and distorted

-# Future Work.
+## Future Work.

+I would like do further mapping with a drone model by rtab-ROS, where the 3D point cloud will be more meaningful for the navigation of drone.

 [tf-tree-img]: ./docs/rosgraph.png
 [kitchen-2d-img]: ./docs/kitchen/2d.jpg
 [kitchen-3d-img]: ./docs/kitchen/3d.png
 [kitchen-process-img]: ./docs/kitchen/in-process.png
+[kitchen-viewer-img]: ./docs/kitchen/in-viewer.png

 [house-2d-img]: ./docs/house/2d.png
 [house-3d-img]: ./docs/house/3d.png
 [house-process-img]: ./docs/house/process.png
 [house-world-img]: ./docs/house/world.png

-Mapping Best Practices

-Our goal is to create a great map with the least amount of passes as possible.
-Getting 3 loop closures will be sufficient for mapping the entire environment.
-You can maximize your loop closures by going over similar paths two or three times.
-This allows for the maximization of feature detection, facilitating faster loop closures!
-When you are done mapping, be sure to copy or move your database before moving on to map a new environment.
-Remember, relaunching the mapping node deletes any database in place on launch start up!
+[house-viewer-img]: ./docs/house/viewer.png